Marjorie Zambrano-Paff completed her PhD in Spanish Linguistics at the University of Pittsburgh in Pittsburgh, Pennsylvania.

 Her doctoral thesis, titled “The Interpreter’s Linguistic Power: A New Courtroom Reality in Immigration Hearings,” investigated the linguistic and sociolinguistic challenges interpreters confront in the process of interpreting in immigration hearings.

-Dr. Zambrano-Paff is the co-director of the Universidad de las Américas Puebla, UDLA-P program at IUP (for more information visit the website for the Office of International Education) as well as the Costa Rica/UNA study abroad program.
-She is also the co-chair of the Hispanic Heritage Council, which aims to raise awareness of the Hispanic culture and Spanish language on the IUP campus.
+Zambrano-Paff is the co-director of the Universidad de las Américas Puebla, UDLA-P program at IUP (for more information, visit the website for the Office of International Education).

 Fraud, Waste, and Abuse Hotline

 © 2007–17 Indiana University of Pennsylvania

 1011 South Drive, Indiana, Pa.
 15705 | 724-357-2100